ppy/osu-wiki/news/2025/2025-09-12-the-state-of-ranked-results.md

 That crown goes to the people who play to discover maps they find enjoyable, with **28% of responses** siding with this idea.
 In addition to the **20% of people** who enjoy discovering new songs (or songs they're already fond of), most users like to play the game to... just have fun!

-What took us by surprise is the rather low number of people interested in mapping or modding in the context of the Ranked section, with only **8% of responses** expressing explicit interest on the topic.
-This percentage is even lower in other modes.
+What took us by surprise is the rather low number of people interested in mapping or modding in the context of the Ranked section, with only **8% of all responses** expressing explicit interest on the topic.
+Breaking that down, the osu! mappers and modders make up the biggest percentage of their mode at 9% (632/7,398), osu!taiko at 3% (20/624), osu!catch at 6% (26/436) and osu!mania at 5% (90/1,972).

 ### Achieving goals

 ![](/wiki/shared/news/2025-09-12-the-state-of-ranked-results/bar-goals.png)

 Knowing what people's goals are is just half of the equation, however.
-What's really important is whether these goals are being realized in a satisfactory manner.
+What's really important is whether these goals are being realised in a satisfactory manner.
 All in all, we can see that the number of satisfied users is split somewhat evenly between all modes.
-More notably, osu!catch has a fairly noticeable users satisfied with meeting their goals as opposed to other modes!
+More notably, osu!catch has a fairly noticeable amount of users satisfied with meeting their goals as opposed to other modes!

 Everyone else sits mostly around 7 or 8, especially in osu! as seen by the pink bars.
-Those two alone make up up to **40% of responses** together.
+Those two alone make up for **37% of all responders**.
 These results seem to suggest that Ranked has a purpose in many people's eyes.
 And while that currently does not seem to be the case for everyone, it's a good sign that we're on the right track — just not there yet!

 ### The quality of the section